louking/tm-csv-connector/web/docs/source/admin-guide.rst

    :height: 3ex
    :class: no-scaled-link

-The Time Machine Reader app runs as a Windows service, while the web server runs under Docker.
+The Time Machine Reader app runs as a Windows service, while the web backend runs under Docker.
+Both together make the app known as **tmtility**.

 Installation
 ======================